JujuAdams/Vinyl/docs/5.0/Labels.md

 Labels are an evolution of GameMaker's native audio groups, expanded to allow you to control the properties of many [assets and patterns](Terminology) in bulk, both when configuring audio and at runtime.
 Labels can further be used as a way to execute commands on p[voices](Terminology) without worrying about whether a voice actually exists for you to act upon.

+Labels are how Vinyl handles groups of assets (and patterns) of similar types.
+An asset can be assigned to zero, one, or many labels.
+When properties on that label are adjusted - such as gain or pitch - those properties are applied to each asset, and further those properties are applied to each voice assigned to the label.
+This means that changing e.g. the gain value on a label called `ambience` to be lower will diminish the volume of all assets assigned to that label.

+You can stop all audio that's assigned to a label by using [`VinylStop()`](Stopping-Audio).
+You can also fade out labels, set gain and pitch targets for labels etc. Labels can be interacted with in much the same way as voices.

+Vinyl allows you to assign assets within the configuration file, but Vinyl can also hook into GameMaker's native asset tagging system.
+Labels can be configured to be automatically assigned to any sound asset that has a specific tag.

+When setting up complex audio systems it's often useful to use a hierarchy to share properties from one parent label to child labels.
+For example, an `sfx` label might have `ui`, `footsteps`, and `explosions` labels as children.
+Changing properties on the parent `sfx` label will affect its child labels.
+Child labels can themselves have children, recursively.
+Label parenting can be set up in the [configuration file](Configuration).

 &nbsp;

 ## Configuration Properties